Stochastic heterogeneous SIR model with infection-age dependent infectivity on large random graphs: Functional law of large numbers

-\\ It is through the expression of the limiting force of infection $\overline\mfF$ in terms of the limiting kernel $\bar \omega$ that we can relate our result to previous works about dynamics on a graphon.
+\begin{rem} Our conditions on the limiting kernel of interaction $\bar \omega$ encompass most, if not all, of the (known) pairwise kernel interactions found in applications.
+It is through the expression of the limiting force of infection $\overline\mfF$ in terms of the limiting kernel $\bar \omega$ that we can relate our result to dynamics on a graphon.